fi-muni/PA165/tasks/seminar04.md

 **Task 02** Try to run cz.fi.muni.pa165.MainJavaSe from NetBeans

 **Task 03** Add configuration property to persistence.xml so that Hibernate writes all generated SQL statements to console.
+You may have to modify log4j.xml as well (in resources dir).
 See A.2 section of https://docs.jboss.org/hibernate/orm/4.3/devguide/en-US/html_single/ .
 Rerun **Task 02** to confirm that you can now see the SQL

 **Task04** Put call to a method 'task04' under line "// BEGIN YOUR CODE".
 Implement TODOs in task04 method.
 If you do everything correctly, you will see the following output "Succesfully found Electronics and Musical!" after you run the Main Method.
 If not you should debug your solution and find out why it doesn't work.